Htet-Inzali/Htet-Inzali/README.md

 Cumulative GPA: 4.17

 ## 💼 Work Experience
+**Intern at A*STAR Singapore Institute of Manufacturing Technology (SIMTech) (March 2025 - Present)
+- Developing frontend for LCA Project using React.js and Next.js
+- Working on backend development with Python and FastAPI
+- Contributing to LCA Project maintenance and enhancement

 **Application Support Analyst** at Soft Star Technology Company (Jan 2022 - Dec 2024)
 - Delivered comprehensive training programs for 300+ school staff members
 - Implemented quality assurance processes for system updates